JagadevaAS/TalentMicro/README.md

-Hi Arun, Please refer to country_ctrl in COUNTRY folder and server.js folder
+Hi Arun, all the file routing is done in their respective folder routing files and called them in the route folder, route folder is called in the server file.